WinVector/Examples/versioning_data/Please_Version_Data.md

 attendance.
 This correction seems like an improvement, until one attempts a project spanning both past (used for training) and future (used for application) data.
-This is a *severe* form of undesirable concept-drift or non-exchangeability.
-Or: we need the imposed practice or rehearsal conditions to simulate the required performance conditions.
+This is a *severe* form of undesirable concept-drift or data non-exchangeability.
+We need the imposed practice or rehearsal conditions to simulate the required performance conditions.

 No amount of back-testing on past data would show the effect.
 Only